Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 Januari 2025 15.29.51 UTC
+- WIB: Kamis, 9 Januari 2025 16.25.15 UTC
-- WITA: Kamis, 9 Januari 2025 16.29.51 UTC
+- WITA: Kamis, 9 Januari 2025 17.25.15 UTC
-- WIT: Kamis, 9 Januari 2025 17.29.51 UTC
+- WIT: Kamis, 9 Januari 2025 18.25.15 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: motivational
+Kategori: friendship